R-W-Jones/DigitalGarden/src/site/notes/TechnicalAspects/BatteryTechnology/Battery Technology.md

 {"dg-publish":true,"permalink":"/technical-aspects/battery-technology/battery-technology/"}
 ---

-Welcome to the Battery Technology hub, where we explore the latest advancements and challenges in electric vehicle (EV) battery technology.
+Welcome to the Battery Technology hub, where I explore the latest advancements and challenges in electric vehicle (EV) battery technology.
 From the ongoing debate between lithium-ion and solid-state batteries to the development of charging infrastructure and considerations of range versus performance, delve into the critical aspects shaping the future of EV batteries.

 ## Navigation